 City : Interview Park : Getting Through an Interview

-How to get through your interview...
+How to get through an interview...

 Below we've listed some top tips to help you get through each stage of your interview, from preperation to what to do afterwards!